rafajaw/bondroute/README.md

 ## Execute or Get Rekt

 We built the commit-reveal primitive that should have shipped with Ethereum.
 Hide your intent.
-Stake your conviction.
-Reveal when ready.
+Stake as required.
+Reveal when allowed.

 No committees.
 No governance.
 No "we'll fix it in v2."
 Just immutable code that works.